Excuse #30

 Blurring the Lines

-What this church leader is attempting to do is blur the lines between what Jesus did when healing those who suffered from a genuine physical affliction, one that was beyond their control, and what this minister wants to do because of the pleasure he derives from it.
+What this Church leader is attempting to do is blur the lines between what Jesus did when healing those who suffered from a genuine physical affliction (one beyond their control), and what this minister wants to do because of the pleasure he derives from it.

-This is a huge deception and a mockery of the Messiah's compassion.
-In essence, this COG leader wants God's people to believe that going to a restaurant is the moral equivalent of taking care of a helpless animal, or, a helpless woman.
-In essence he is saying: "If Jesus would show compassion on the afflicted, he would most certainly show compassion on His people’s need for food on the Sabbath.”
-However, here is what he doesn’t tell you.
+This is a hugely self serving argument.
+It is made even more reprehensible because it attempts to exploit the Messiah's compassion for personal gain.
+In essence, this minister wants God's people to believe that going to a restaurant is the moral equivalent of taking care of a helpless animal, or, a helpless woman.
+In essence he is saying: "If Jesus would show compassion on the afflicted, he most certainly would show compassion on His people’s need for food on the Sabbath.”
+I this man’s logic sounds reasonable, consider what he doesn’t tell you.

 God Almighty and Sabbath Meals

-When God led the children of Israel out of Egypt He made provisions for their meals, Why?
-Because He did not want them to go hungry.
+When God led the children of Israel out of Egypt He made provisions for their meals, He did so because He did not want them to go hungry.
 However, He also gave them specific instructions regarding those meals and His Sabbath.
 He declared, in words that are crystal clear, that His people were to gather their Sabbath day food on the sixth day—not the seventh (Ex.
 16: 4-6).
 Additionally, He commanded them to prepare their Sabbath meals on the sixth day as well (v.
 23).

 We now come to the question of the day.
-What would happen if the Israelites decided to gather their food on the Sabbath, instead of the sixth day?
+What would have happened if the Israelites decided to gather their food on the Sabbath, instead of the sixth day?
 Would God show compassion because of their "NEED" for nourishment?
 Would He provide an alternate food source?
 NO!
-We know this because that very thing took place just a short time after the exodus, and the Almighty's reaction was anything but conciliatory.
+We know this because that very thing took place.
+Furthermore, the Almighty's reaction was anything but conciliatory.
 Not only did He allow them to go hungry that day (Ex.
 16:27), but He also issued a blistering indictment against them.
 Notice what He said.

 How long refuse ye to keep my commandments and my laws?
 See, for that the Lord hath given you the Sabbath, therefore He giveth you the sixth day the bread of two days; abide ye every man in his place.
 Let no man go out of his place on the seventh day.
 (Ex.
 16:28)